CerviCam/CaMLER-AI-API/README.md

 ## **File structure**
 ```
 AI-API
+├── api
+│   ├── helper.py                   <- Global functions
+│   ├── urls.py                     <- All endpoints and handler for every endpoint
+│   └── views.py                    <- Endpoint handlers
 │
-├── Dockerfile                      <- Use this when you want to create an image of this app by Docker
-├── server.py                       <- Where routers and controllers exist, and also used for the development server
+├── instance
+│   ├── app.py                      <- A function to run the application
+│   ├── setting.py                  <- Env variables
-├── wsgi.py                         <- If you want to use wsgi-like tool to run the server, such as gunicorn
+│   └── wsgi.py                     <- If you want to use wsgi-like tool to run the server, such as gunicorn
+│
+├── Dockerfile                      <- Use this when you want to create an image by Docker
+├── manage.py                       <- All available commands to configure/run the application
 ├── .env                            <- Local variables
 ├── env                             <- Local environment, where all installed packages will be stored
 ├── requirements.txt                <- All required packages are defined in here